 The Solo 401k: The Entrepreneur’s Guide to a Powerful Pension Plan is a written guide about the Solo 401k by Dyches Boddiford and Dorsie Boddiford.
 This type of account was designed for Americans entrepreneurs with no full-time employees other than the business owner(s) and their spouse(s).
 What makes it so powerful?
 Contributions to a Solo 401k can be 2x, 3x, 4x+ higher than limits for a normal IRA.
 There are no income restrictions for Roth component contributions.
 And the prohibited transaction penalties are also much kinder in the Solo 401k vs. the IRA.

-Buildium is the software my business partner and I currently use to self-manage 60 of our investment properties.
-It has been a HUGE game changer for us!
-We use it to advertise rentals, accept applications, screen tenants, collect online payments, sign leases remotely, track property maintenance, pay bills, do bookkeeping, and more.
-For less than the cost of cable, we’ve been able to systematize and optimize our entire landlord business.
-And because it’s all done in the cloud, we can manage our business anywhere we have internet access.
+Buildium (paid service) is the software my business partner and I used in the past to self-manage 60 of our investment properties (we currently hired property managers to manage most of them).
+Getting this software was a HUGE game changer for us!
+We used it to advertise rentals, accept applications, screen tenants, collect online payments, sign leases remotely, track property maintenance, pay bills, do bookkeeping, and more.
+For less than the cost of cable, we were able to systematize and optimize our entire landlord business.
+And because it’s all done in the cloud, we could manage our business anywhere we have internet access.

 Quickbooks is an accounting software, but it can pull double-duty to also manage properties.
 This is the solution we used to manage our properties for over a decade before switching to Buildium.
 If you only have a few properties or if you use 3rd party property manager, this is the perfect and more affordable solution for you.